Lawrence Brignolia

 Lawrence Joseph Brignolia, sometimes Brignoli, (15 April 1876 – 13 February 1958) was an American long-distance runner and sculler of Italian descent.
-He won the 1899 Boston Marathon.
-A 161-pound blacksmith, he is the heaviest person ever to claim victory in the event.
-He is also the only person to have finished all of the first three Boston Marathons, and one of two runners (the other being Dick Grant) who participated in all of the first four marathons.
+He won the third running of the Boston Marathon, in 1899.
+A 161 lb blacksmith, he remains the heaviest person ever to claim victory in the event.
+He was the only runner to finish each of the first three Boston Marathons, and one of two runners (the other being Dick Grant) who participated in each of the first four.

+Biography

-Lawrence Brignolia was born in 1876 at Boston, Massachusetts to Italian immigrants, the second of seven surviving children.
+Brignolia was born in April 1876 at Boston, Massachusetts, to Italian immigrants, the second of seven surviving children.
 His father worked as a street peddler, and the family lived at 35 Brookline Street, and later at 13 Rockwell Street, in Cambridge, Massachusetts.
 Brignolia attended school at St. Mary's of the Annunciation in Cambridgeport, and left school after the sixth grade.
-He was apprenticed to a horseshoer until he turned fifteen, at which point he took up the trade on his own.
+He was apprenticed to a horseshoer until he turned 15, at which point he took up the trade on his own.

-In April 1897 he entered into the first ever Boston Marathon, along with eighteen other runners.
-Ten runners finished, including Brignolia, who came eighth in a time of 4:06:12, seventy-five minutes behind the winner, John McDermott.
+In April 1897, he entered the inaugural Boston Marathon, which had a field of 15 runners.
+Ten runners finished, including Brignolia, who came eighth in a time of 4:06:12, 75 minutes behind the winner, John McDermott.
 He had trained for only a few days for the event, and had eaten a large breakfast before the race in preparation for the grind, and had gotten cramps while running.

-In April 1898 he again entered the race, and even though he was unable to spare the time or money to train longer than one month for the marathon he finished in fifth place out of twenty-five entrants.
-His time, at 2:55:49, was a seventy-five minute improvement over the previous year, and was less than fourteen minutes behind that of the winner, Ronald McDonald, who had run a time that was then considered a world best time for the marathon.
+In April 1898, he again entered the race, and even though he was unable to spare the time or money to train longer than one month for the marathon he finished in fifth place out of 24 entrants.
+His time, at 2:55:49, was a 75 minute improvement over the previous year, and was less than 14 minutes behind that of the winner, Ronald McDonald, who had run a time that was then considered a world best time for the marathon.